 In other instances, the immune system may recognize a tumor antigen but may be unable to mount a response strong enough to destroy the tumor.
 As cancers grow they can evolve ways to escape from attack by the immune system.
 For these reasons, many people with healthy immune systems still develop cancer and cancer still progresses.3 In many people with cancer, the cancer cells co-exist with immune cells capable of killing the cancer, but the cancer cells hold the immune cells back from working the way they should.1,2

 What is the role of the immune system in cancer?

 The following video explains how the immune system fights cancer.

-The immune system has two responses that work together to detect and destroy cancer cells:and adaptive immune response.
+The immune system has two responses that work together to detect and destroy cancer cells: Immune response to a pathogen that involves the pre-existing defenses of the body and adaptive immune response.

 The innate immune response is the first line of defense.
 The innate immune system’s normal function is to protect the body from initial invasion by bacteria and viruses, such as when bacteria invade broken skin or viruses land in the throat.
 The system includes natural killer (NK) cells, a type of lymphocyte that patrols the body and is on constant alert, looking for foreign invaders and abnormal cells.
 If cells from the innate immune system recognize a cancer cell as abnormal, they can attach to it and immediately release toxic chemicals that kill it.
 NK cells and other cells of the innate immune system do not need to recognize a specific abnormality on a cell to be able to do their job.